jdcohen220/java-api-best-practices/README.md

 API has to be thought of as a contract - when we make available API to other developers, we are promising them certain functionality.
 It is often hard for engineers to leave their code alone, as they imagine new and better approaches (even when not working).
 Thinking that we should revise our API, to attempt to make it better, is to only be done after much consideration, as by doing this we risk introducing breaking changes and bugs to the developers down stream from us.

-Having said this, there is a time when API experimentation is the right thing to do - and that it during the journey from initial idea conception until we reach the 1.0.0 release of our API.
+Having said this, there is a time when API experimentation is the right thing to do - and that is during the journey from initial idea conception until we reach the 1.0.0 release of our API.
 Even if we don't need to version our APIs, as they are only to be used by ourselves, we should be cognisant of where this boundary lies, that separates 'experimentation time' from 'business time'.

-> TODO Cover topics like justifying everything, "why do you need this?", the cost of API (maintenance, etc)
+> TODO Cover topics like justifying everything, "why do you need this?", the cost of API (maintenance, etc), Java New Date/Time example

-## Consistency

-> TODO

 ## API Documentation

-There are two kinds of document that are critical to developers, JavaDoc and more in-depth articles.
+There are two kinds of document that are critical to developers, JavaDoc and more in-depth articles, such as those Microsoft publishes for [Java on Azure](https://docs.microsoft.com/java/azure/?WT.mc_id=link-refcard-jogiles).
 Both of these are equally important to developers, but it is important to understand that they serve different purposes.
 In this refcard we will cover JavaDoc, as it is more relevant to our interests as API designers.

 JavaDoc is intended to give a developer an overview of the API - it can be considered the 'what' in terms of the contract offered by the API.
 Engineers responsible for writing API should consider it part of their job to ensure that a JavaDoc is complete, with class-level and method-level overviews, specifying the expected inputs, outputs, exceptional circumstances, and any other detail (without going into detail regarding implementation).

+In an ideal world, the effort to create high quality JavaDoc would go a step further, to also include code snippets that users can copy/paste into their own software to kick start their own development.
+These code snippets need not be long screeds of code - it is best if they are constrained to no more than five to ten lines of code - and they can be added to the generated JavaDoc over time as users start to ask questions on the API.

 The value of JavaDoc extends beyond offering it to other developers - it can also help us.
 This is because JavaDoc gives us a filtered view of our SDK by only showing API that is intended for public use.
 If we establish a routine of regularly generating JavaDoc we can review our API for issues such as missing JavaDoc, leaking implementation classes or methods, and other things that aren't what we expect.